jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 };
 {% endhighlight %}

-Notice that we extract `name` param from the second argument of resolver function.
+Notice that we extract `name` param from the second argument of the resolver function.

-We can use GraphQL Playground to test it, and help us to generate the query with parameter:
+We can use GraphQL Playground to test it, and help us to generate the query with a parameter:

 <img src="{{ site.baseurl }}/assets/2022/apollo-graphql-playground-query-with-param.png" alt="Apollo GraphQL Playground: query with param" title="Apollo GraphQL Playground: query with param" />